-I am not here to judge your pedagogical practices, or to suggest that I know what is best for your classroom or your school.
+I’d like to take a moment to communicate my intention of sharing this information with you.
+I’m not here to judge your pedagogical practices.
+I trust that you know what is best for your classroom and your school.

 Why are Schools Considered to be a Colonial Institution?

-To state that public education in North America is colonial is simply to state that it is modeled, funded, and administrated by a governing body that is not indigenous to the land.
+To state that public education in North America is colonial is simply to state that it is modeled, funded, and administrated by a governing body that is not Indigenous to the land.
 I will use my school board in Toronto, Ontario as an example: we are funded by the Ministry of Education, which is an organization within the Government of Ontario.
 The Ministry of Education also implements policies and provides curriculum for all grade levels, providing teachers and administrators with guidelines, resources, and expectations for how schools should operate.
 There are no implications to these statements, but rather offer a neutral illustration of how our educational institutions are constructed.

 Our school system is modeled after the European school system, and schools as we know them began in the Colonial Era of North America.
-Not all cultures approach education in the same way; for example, formal education is not mandatory in all cultures like it is in North America.
+Not all cultures approach education in the same way.
+For example, formal education is not mandatory in all cultures like it is in North America.
 Instead of science, math, and literacy, some cultures focus on skills like horticulture and farming.
-From the division of primary and secondary school, to the use of a grading system – public education in North America shares a lot with the European model.
+From the division of primary and secondary school, to the use of a grading system, public education in North America shares a lot with the European model.
 Fun fact: we even borrow the term “kindergarten” from Germany.

 Colonialism is further entrenched in our school system through the curriculum.
 Our history textbooks are told from the colonizer’s perspective, and stories often begin in Europe.
-While education has recently strived to incorporate indigenous teachings, we are not founded on them, nor are we funded by indigenous groups or influenced by their policies.
+While education has recently strived to incorporate Indigenous teachings, we are not founded on them, nor are we funded by Indigenous groups or influenced by their policies.
 With these statements in mind, we enter into a dialogue on the oppressive nature of colonial education.

 Why is Colonial Education Oppressive?